Adzawla/portfolio_website/README.md

 # portfolio_website

-This project aims to design a website that will gather all our projects and articles as a portfolio.
+This project seeks to create a portfolio website featuring all our projects and articles